omidfarhang/omid.dev/content/posts/2009-12-10-new-rogue-safetyantispyware.en.md

 [![](http://1.bp.blogspot.com/_vaUVXcmC3OI/SyERP-eyvgI/AAAAAAAAATo/Wwp9Go83yJg/s400/SafetyAntiSpyware_sm.jpg)](http://1.bp.blogspot.com/_vaUVXcmC3OI/SyERP-eyvgI/AAAAAAAAATo/Wwp9Go83yJg/s1600-h/SafetyAntiSpyware_sm.jpg)

 First, it will detect some fake infections.
-Then it will ask the user to license the product to remove these &#8220;threats&#8221;.
+Then it will ask the user to license the product to remove these “threats”.
 It will also keep reminding the user about these fake infections and will urge the user to activate the software.

 [![](http://1.bp.blogspot.com/_vaUVXcmC3OI/SyERRd2A0bI/AAAAAAAAATw/mjuFhw4W5UU/s400/alert_0.jpg)](http://1.bp.blogspot.com/_vaUVXcmC3OI/SyERRd2A0bI/AAAAAAAAATw/mjuFhw4W5UU/s1600-h/alert_0.jpg)